 Frequently Asked Questions

 What is the largest bed size?

 The largest mattress available in the United States is an Alaskan king size.
 These mattresses measure 108 inches wide by 108 inches long.
-Alaskan kings are often difficult to find and may not be available with most mattress brands.
+While they are the biggest bed size, Alaskan kings are often difficult to find and may not be available with most mattress brands.
 However, they can be purchased through some online specialty retailers.

 Are two twin beds the same as a king?

 Twin mattresses measure 38 inches wide by 75 inches tall.
 Therefore, two twin beds would not equal the size of a king bed.
 However, you can use two twin XL mattresses, which measure 38 inches wide by 80 inches long, to create a standard king bed.
 These extra-long twin beds are 5 inches longer than a standard twin.
 This option is often referred to as a split king.

 Will a king size bed fit in a 10 by 10 room?